SafeEval/hello-python-packaging/docs/try-python-semantic-release.md

 There is an official [Github Action](https://python-semantic-release.readthedocs.io/en/latest/automatic-releases/github-actions.html) for running `semantic-release publish`.

-Configure the `PYPI_TOKEN` and `GH_TOKEN` values in the Github repo's secrets.
+Configure the `PYPI_TOKEN` value in the Github repo's secrets.
+The `GITHUB_TOKEN` value will be automatically set by Github.

+The workflow below specifies a manual release process, while the commented out block would release on every PR merged into `main`.

 ```
 # .github/workflows/semantic-release.yaml

 name: Semantic Release

+# Automatic releases.
-on:
+# on:
-  push:
+#   push:
-    branches:
+#     branches:
-      - try-python-semantic-release
+#       - main

+# Manual releases.
+on: workflow_dispatch

 jobs:
   release: